 Required and recommended readings and videos are listed within the syllabus.
 Additional required readings may be added throughout the term and will be noted on the Moodle class website.

 TOPIC OUTLINE

-A detailed Syllabus will be posted in January 2023 on Moodle for registered students.
+A detailed syllabus will be posted to the course Moodle site.